The most beautiful flower in the world, according to artificial intelligence

 8.Calla Lily ( Zantedeschia aethiopica)

-Native to southern Africa, the Ethiopian Calla Lily is a flower loved for its unique trumpet shape and pure white color, although other varieties come in a variety of colors.
-It likes moist, well-drained soil, partial to full sun, and is slightly fragrant.
+Local to southern Africa, the Ethiopian Calla Lily may be a blossom cherished for its special trumpet shape and unadulterated white color, in spite of the fact that other assortments come in a assortment of colors.
+It likes sodden, well-drained soil, halfway to full sun, and is somewhat fragrant.

 9.Hydrangea ( Hydrangea macrophylla )

-Native to Asia and the Americas, hydrangeas are admired for their large clusters of flowers, which can change color depending on the acidity of the soil.
-They have a light fragrance and prefer moist, well-drained soil and partial to full sun.
+Hydrangeas, found in Asia and the Americas, have large bloom clusters that change color based on soil acidity.
+They prefer moist, well-drained soil and midway to full sun.

 10.Peony ( Paeonia lactiflora )

-These pretty flowers can be found in Asia, Europe, and western North America, and are known for their large, ruffled blooms and sweet scent.
-They come in a variety of colors, including pink, red, white, and yellow, and prefer well-drained soil and full sun.
+These beautiful blooms can be found in Asia, Europe, and western North America, and are known for their huge, unsettled blossoms and sweet fragrance.
+They come in a assortment of colors, counting pink, ruddy, white, and yellow, and favor well-drained soil and full sun.